Chris-Wight/Project_Company_Homepage/README.md

 # Codecademy Project - Homepage
-> This project was to create a homepage for business of the students choosing.
+> This project was to create a homepage for a business of the students choosing.
 <!-- -->
-> HTML/CSS
+> Create with HTML/CSS

 ## Project Info
 The goal of this project is to create a homepage for a small business using HTML/CSS.
+This project was tasked at the end of the html and css Introduction, in the Codecademy fullstack course.

 ##  Project Includes
 * HTML/CSS Homepage